 Oh, the whole werewolf thing?
 Apart from the Fianna, I don't believe in 'em.
 However, I know this big doggie who lets me pet him when I slip him a burger.
-Kinda fun to have around when they aren't bravely going forth to hurl themselves into the maw of something-orother.
-Oh, yeah, and the coyote-Garou, the New-wash-a - well, when we get together, woo-hoo!
+Kindafun to have around when they aren't bravely going forth to hurl themselves into the maw of something-or-